Vijay Vishwa: Career

-After completing a degree in engineering, Abi Saravanan wanted to become an actor and began looking for opportunities to enter the film industry.
-Abi initially played small supporting roles in Attakathi (2012) and Kutti Puli (2013).
+After completing a degree in engineering, Vijay Vishwa wanted to become an actor and began looking for opportunities to enter the film industry. initially played small supporting roles in Attakathi (2012) and Kutti Puli (2013).
 He successfully auditioned for the lead role in S. S. Kumaran's film, Kerala Nattilam Pengaludane (2014) and portrayed a young man looking for a bride in his film.
 His second film was Touring Talkies (2015), where he portrayed the younger version of S. A. Chandrasekhar's character.
 He later appeared in a supporting role in Prashanth's Saahasam (2016).

 In 2015, he worked on several small budget films titled Plus or Minus directed by newcomer Jai, the horror film Irayan by Saravanan Periasamy, Andha Oru Naal and Nadakkam.

 In November 2016, Abi went to Nagapattinam District to help the people who had affected by Gaja Cyclone.
 In 2019 Abi Saravanan also helped flood affected people in Assam.
 In 2021, he changed his name to Vijay Vishwa.